Commissioners—In the Boy Scouts of America

 What does a Unit Commissioner do for the District? >

 What does a Unit Commissioner do for Scouts? >

 The Commissioner's Pledge >

 Commissioners must not be registered simultaneously as unit leaders.
 Some commissioners may be registered on a unit committee because they have a son in the unit or because of previous personal history in the unit, but their principle Scouting obligation should be with commissioner responsibilities.
 Commissioners may be currently registered in only one commissioner position.

 Each year, the Northeast Region, Area 3 holds a COLLEGE OF COMMISSIONER SCIENCE to train Commissioners for all levels of the Commissioners work.
-The next Commissioner College is Saturday, April 13, 2013 at the Christian Brothers Academy, Syracuse, NY.
+The next Commissioner College is Saturday, April 12, 2014 at Bryant and Stratton College, Carling Rd, Liverpool, NY.

 Journey to Excellence - Quality Unit Award Program

 Below are supporting documents and links for units to better understand and implement the Journey to Excellence program with your unit.

 BSA budget worksheet >